zhengyup/tp/docs/DeveloperGuide.md

 ### Glossary

+* **Application Status:** The current stage or status of an internship application.
+* **Internship Cycle:** The period of time during which an internship is set to take place (e.g. Summer 2024, Winter 2023).
+* **Internship Application:** A record or entry in the system that represents information about an internship opportunity.
+It includes details such as company name, application status, deadline, and notes.
 * **Mainstream OS**: Windows, Linux, Unix, OS-X
-* **Internship Entry:** A record or entry in the system that represents information about an internship opportunity.
-It includes details such as company name, application status, deadlines, and notes.
-* **Application Status:** The current stage or status of an internship application.
 * **Sample Data:** Pre-populated data used for demonstration purposes, enabling new users to see how the application functions with realistic examples.